bitplane/example-python-project/README.md

 supported by my IDE of choice.

 Part of the `make dev` setup installs `pre-commit`, which will make sure that commits are up to a certain standard.
-The provided config file runs code formatters, linters and a few other checks.
-Have a look at `.pre-commit-config.yaml` to see what's going on in there.
+The provided config file runs the code formatters, linters and a few other checks.
+Have a look at `.pre-commit-config.yaml` to see what's going on in there. pre-commit is very slow and very annoying, but it forces code quality on us which makes up for the inconvenience.

+See the `.flake8` config for some ignored rules where flake8 and black get into a fight, and there's `isort` and `black` conflict rules in the pre-commit config too.

 ### IDE